sjnims/supercopilot/.github/instructions/ENVIRONMENT.instructions.md

 | `cp` | `cp -i` | Interactive copy (asks confirmation) |
 | `lr` | `ls -hartl` | List files with full details, sorted by time |

-**When working with AI assistants**: Use the "Actual Command" column values directly, as aliases won't resolve.
+**When working with VSCode Copilot**: Use the "Actual Command" column values directly, as aliases won't resolve.

 ---